Franklin County tops green-growth goal

 Recorder file photo

-The Green River covered bridge was knocked off its abutment during Tropical Storm Irene.
-Purchase photo reprints »
+The Pumping station covered bridge over the Green River was knocked off its abutment during Tropical Storm Irene August 2011 Purchase photo reprints »

 Recorder file photo/Peter MacDonald

 Workers walk past an array of solar panels in the 2-megawatt solar farm on the former landfill behind the transfer station in Greenfield.

 It sounded like a frighteningly ambitious goal five years ago: siting 2.87 megawatts of renewable electricity production in Franklin County by the end of 2009.